snumprlab/capeam/README.md

 **CAPEAM** (Context-Aware Planning and Environment-Aware Memory) is an embodied instruction following agent that incorporates semantic context (e.g., appropriate objects to interact with) in a sequence of actions and maintains the changed spatial arrangement and states of interacted objects (e.g., location that the object has been moved to) in inferring the subsequent actions.

-We note that our code is largely built upon <a href="https://github.com/soyeonm/FILM">FILM</a>.
+We acknowledge that our code is largely built upon <a href="https://github.com/soyeonm/FILM">FILM</a>.

 <p align="center">
   <img src="pic/CAPEAM.png">